 I could have been in Verona tonight, but I did not want to miss seeing Lake Garda and the magnificent natural scenery along its shores, and I have been amply rewarded.
 After five, I started off from Rovereto up a side valley which discharges its waters into the Adige.
 At its head lies an enormous rocky ridge which one must cross before descending to the lake. … At the end of the descent, one comes to a little village with a small harbour, or rather landing place, at the northern end of the lake.
 Its name is Torbole.
 On my way up the ridge, I had frequently seen fig trees beside the road, and when I descended into the rocky amphitheatre, I saw my first olive trees which were laden with olives.

-Even if the olive trees are not in fruit, there is something special about the sunlight on their silvery-green leaves At its best this is a magical stretch of cycleway.
+The Garda area is known for its mild climate which means that olive trees will grow this far north.
+The cycleway takes you first through vineyards, and then through groves of olive trees, and, even if the olive trees are not in fruit, there is something special about the sunlight on their silvery-green leaves At its best, this is a magical stretch of cycleway.

 You could take the most direct route, avoiding the roundabout, by pushing your bike over the pedestrian crossing that leads to the restaurant.

 Assuming you’ve made it around the roundabout, or across the pedestrian crossing, you should be in a small piazza paved with brick pavers.
 With the Tex Mex restaurant to the left, and a ristorante-pizzeria in front of you, look for the brown cycle route signs.
 Follow the sign that points to Torbole and Riva del Garda (there’s also a sign for Arco; according to the OpenStreetMap maps this route is an aggregate-surfaced).

 The route brings you to the Forte Alto — a fortress built by the Austro-Hungarian empire in the 1860s to defend what was then the border with Italy.
 It’s now a restaurant (Il Fortino).